NelloKudo/Wine-Builds/README.md

 ## Features:

 - Fixes various issues with **certain anime games**, from launch issues to hanging on exit
-- Rebased to **latest wine-staging**
+- Rebased to **latest wine-cachyos**
 - Bundles all **esync/fsync/ntsync** in the same build, with latter used by default if possible
-- Includes many of Wine-TkG's fixes
-- Backported and reworked many patches from Proton, mostly aiming controllers
 - Includes some QoL fixes for dropping inputs, random crashes and alt-tabbing.
+- Includes some backports from upstream Wine

 ## Useful environmental variables